Proceedings Institution of Mechanical Engineers 1880-9

 Volume 35 (1884)

-Marie, George.
+Marié, George.

 On the consumption of fuel in compound locomotives.
 82-101.
 Disc.: 101-25.

+Chief engineer of the Paris and Lyons Railway.
+Began by observing the very considerable improvements which had been made in fuel consumption in marine engines through compounding and improved condesers.
 Webb made a written contribution, but the spoken discussion turned towards criticism of Webb's compound locomotive from McDonnell, Ramsbottom and Aspinall.

 Decauville, Paul